 All students seeking Michigan Provisional Teacher Certification must apply for and be admitted to the Teacher Education Program.
-The following must be documented at the time of application for pre-admission:
+The following must be documented at the time of application for admission:

-Criteria for pre-admission to the Teacher Education Program include the following:
+Criteria for admission to the Teacher Education Program include the following:

 The application package is reviewed by the Admission Subcommittee.
-All recommended candidates for pre-admission to the Teacher Education Program are reviewed and approved by the Advisory Council at its meetings in October and May.
+All recommended candidates for admission to the Teacher Education Program are reviewed and approved by the Advisory Council at its meetings in December and May.
 Candidates are notified of admission status through a letter from the dean of the School of Education.

-The application package deadline for the fall semester is Oct.
-1. The spring semester deadline is March 1.
-Pre-admission is valid for six years; however, changes mandated by the Michigan Department of Education may impose additional requirements during that time period.
+The application package deadline for the fall semester is November 1.
+The spring semester deadline is April 1.
+Admission is valid for six years; however, changes mandated by the Michigan Department of Education may impose additional requirements during that time period.

 The following requirements must be met prior to beginning the student teaching experience:

-Applicants for admission to the Teacher Education Program and Student Teaching are reviewed and approved by the Teacher Advisory Council.
+Applicants for student teaching are reviewed and approved by the Teacher Advisory Council.

 If student teaching is to be done in the fall semester, an updated rèsumè must be submitted to the field placement coordinator by Oct.
 1 the year PRIOR to enrollment in student teaching.
-The application for Phase 2 admission must be submitted by March 1 the semester prior to student teaching.
+The student teaching application must be submitted by April 1 the semester prior to student teaching.

 If student teaching is to be done in the spring semester, an updated rèsumè must be submitted to the field placement coordinator by March 1 the year PRIOR to enrollment in student teaching.
-The application for Phase 2 admission must be submitted by Oct.
-1 the semester prior to student teaching.
+The student teaching application must be submitted by November 1 the semester prior to student teaching.

-- Vikki Bentley, Associate Professor of Education & Chair, Department of Teacher Education
+- Dr. Vikki Bentley, Associate Professor of Education & Chair, Department of Teacher Education

-- Dr. Mel Blohm, Assistant Professor of Education & Dean, School of Education
+- Dr. Mel Blohm, Associate Professor of Education & Dean, School of Education

 - Ann Bryan, Field Placement Coordinator